chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 returns `true` or `false`)* will determine whether to push the element down the pipeline or not.

 Confused?
-Let's try another example, this time with a `StatefulOp`
+Let's try another example, this time with a `StatefulOp`.

 ```java